Jaipal Singh Munda: Career

 Jaipal Singh Munda was selected to work in the Indian Civil Service, from which he later resigned.
 In 1934, he became a teacher at the Prince of Wales College at Achimota, Gold Coast, Ghana.
 In 1937, he returned to India as the Principal of the Rajkumar College, Raipur.
 In 1938, he joined the Bikaner princely state as foreign secretary.

 Munda thought that with his varied experience he could be more useful to the country if he worked in the sphere of education.
 He wrote letters to the Bihar Congress President, Rajendra Prasad, asking to be allowed to contribute to Bihar's education sector, but received no positive answers.
 In the last month of 1938, Munda visited Patna and Ranchi.
 During this visit, he decided to enter politics by seeing the poor condition of the tribal people.

 Munda became president of Adivasi Mahasabha in 1939.
 In 1940 at Ramgarh session of Congress, he discussed with Subash Chandra Bose the need to form separate state Jharkhand.
 Subash Chandra Bose replied that such request will affect the freedom struggle.
-In 1946, he elected for Constituent Assembly of India, which formed to draft the Constitution of India.
+In the 1946 Indian provincial elections, he lost the Khunti constituency to Congress candidate P.C.
+Mitra.
+However, he was subsequently elected to the Constituent Assembly of India in the Constituent Assembly election by the Bihar Legislative Assembly to represent tribal communities in drafting the Constitution of India.
 After the independence of India, the Adivasi Mahasabha re-emerged as Jharkhand Party in 1949-50 and it accommodated non-tribal people to achieve long-term goals.
-He is popularly known as "Marang Gomke" (meaning Great Leader in Santali) by the Adivasis of Chhotanagpur.